JAKUBBUJAK123/DiscordBot/README.md

 4. download the ffmpeg package for playing music https://www.ffmpeg.org/download.html
 5. unpackage it in the repo with the folder name "ffmpeg-master-latest-win64-gpl"
 6. Run the python file

+## Example commands
+    !sendPic @user - send random images to mentioned user !muteall - mute all users from voice channel !playt songlink - play song from youtube for more command info write !help on the message channel while bot is running